aiven/aiven-examples/opensearch/opensearch-kafka/readme.md

 terraform plan
 terraform apply -var=aiven_project="<project-name>"
 ```
 You may encounter a permission error on the included avn-token.sh file.
-To resolve yo umay need to run the following
+To resolve you may need to run the following

 ```
 chmod u+x avn-token.sh